 Ans.
 Choosing the right graft depends on:

 Ans.
 Yes, while ACL reconstruction is generally successful, there is a risk of failure or complications, such as graft re-tear or infections.
 If complications arise, additional surgeries or interventions may be necessary.
-Regular follow-ups and adherence to rehabilitation help mitigate these risks.
+Regular follow-ups and adherence to ACL reconstruction rehab help mitigate these risks.

 Free advisory to find right doctor or hospital among 30+ hospitals and 500+ doctors